-From 1st July 2018 all request for prescriptions will need to come via our patient access system.
-We will no longer process them from this email.
+All request for prescriptions will need to come via our patient access system.
 Please contact the reception to organise your password.

 In person - on your prescription there is a tear-off slip with the details of all the items you have been prescribed for repeated use.
 To request a repeat prescription, tear off the slip and hand it to one of the receptionists in the surgery.
 Otherwise, you can fill out a form in the surgery for the items you require.

 Repeat Prescription Request form with Repeat Prescription Request policy.

 By post - send it to us with a stamped addressed envelope if you want us to post it back to you.

 Where possible please give the exact drug names when ordering along with your full name and date of birth.

 We do not take prescription requests over the telephone.